michaelyue123/Demo-Vehicle-Server/README.md

 ## Improvements

-Backend server is locally hosted.
-Please make sure you run backend locally first and then visit the frontend url.
+Backend server is locally hosted at the moment.
+Please make sure you run backend locally before visiting the frontend url.